List of All Elite Wrestling tournaments

 This is a list of All Elite Wrestling professional wrestling tournaments competed for by professional wrestlers that are part of their roster.

 Regular tournaments

 Dynamite Diamond Ring

 Since 2019, AEW has held a mini-tournament held late in the year to determine that year's recipient of the Dynamite Diamond Ring.
 The first round consists of the Dynamite Dozen Battle Royale, a twelve-man battle royal in which twelve wrestlers compete for the right to challenge for the ring.
-Between 2019 and 2021, the battle royale had two co-winners, who qualified for a final singles match to determine the ring's winner; since 2022, the ring holder has received a bye to the final.
+Between 2019 and 2021, the battle royale had two co-winners, who qualified for a final singles match to determine the ring's winner; from 2022 to 2024, the ring holder received a bye to the final.
 In 2024, the battle royale returned to a two-winner format, with the co-winners then facing each other for the right to challenge for the ring.
-MJF is the sole, six-time winner of the ring.
+MJF is a six-time winner of the ring, and the only wrestler to hold it until 2025.
+The current winner is Bandido, who beat Ricochet on December 24, 2025's Dynamite on 34th Street.